 Many designers and crochet bloggers routinely host crochet-a-longs.

 - A great way to find out about upcoming CALs is to subscribe to the newsletters or blog RSS feeds of your favorite designers and bloggers.
-(You can sign up for the weekly Underground Crafter newsletter here.
+(You can sign up for the Underground Crafter newsletter here.
 I share information about CALs all the time!)

 - Oombawka Design has a frequently updated list of 2016 crochet-a-longs here.